 Oil is exactly what it sounds like.
 It comes in a little bottle with a dropper.
 You can add it to your tea, food, or just take it straight.
 If you‘d like to gain maximum bioavailability, you ought to put it directly under your tongue and hold it there for around 20 seconds.
 This gives it the best chance of being absorbed into the bloodstream without being immediately digested.

 Those who chose to use CBD supplements in oil form are typically in need of internal relief.
-This could be anything from treating insomnia to using it as an anti-nausea medicine during cancer treatment.

-- If taken correctly, provides fast relief
+- If taken correctly, provides fast effects

 - Fairly good bioavailability